svolodarskyi/invoice-parser/README.md

 At this point it is working only with machine generated pdf files.

-OCR functionality will added on the next iterations.
+OCR functionality will added at the next iterations.